 Welcome to Junior 1’s class page

-Please ensure your child has suitable clothing in school for our forest schools sessions which will take place on a Thursday afternoon.
+This term we are also trialling children coming to school in their forest schools kits (again to reduce the movement of items between school and home).
+Please ensure your child comes in suitable clothing for our forest schools sessions which will take place on a Thursday afternoon.
 It is important their clothing keeps them warm and dry.
 Long sleeved tops and bottoms are essential even for the warmer afternoons as they help protect the children from brambles.
+We would like all children to bring some suitable footwear (wellies or walking boots) that can be kept in the boot room at school.

 The children will be given one piece of homework (which should take no longer than 5 minutes) each night.
 Each piece of homework will consist of 5 questions and will be aimed at your child’s current needs.
 The questions will help to reinforce what they have been doing in class.
 This ’little and often’ approach, worked really well last year and resulted in the children becoming even more confident with their maths and grammar.
 Each child will have a homework book — please encourage them to show all their workings in these books.